FlightControl-Master/MOOSE/README.md

 * [ACT_ASSIST](Documentation/Assist.html): Mechanisms to assist players executing a task.
 For example, acquire targets through smoking them.

-# Credits
+# 8) Credits

-Note that the framework is based on code i've written myself, but some of it is also based on code that i've seen as great scripting code and ideas, and which i've revised.
+Note that most of the framework is based on code i've written myself, but some code of it is also based on code that i've seen as great scripting code and ideas, and which has been revised and/or reworked to fit into the MOOSE framework.
 I see this framework evolving towards a broader public, and the ownership may dissapear (or parts of it).
 Consider this code public domain.
-Therefore a list of credits to all who have or are contributing (this list will increase over time): Grimes, Prof_Hilactic, xcom, the 476 virtual squadron team, ...
+Therefore a list of credits to all who have or are contributing (this list will increase over time).

 You'll notice that within this framework, there are functions used from mist.
 I've taken the liberty to copy those atomic mist functions that are very nice and useful, and used those.

 **Grimes**
-Without the effort of Grimes with MIST and his continuous documentation, the development of MOOSE would not have been possible.
+Without the effort of Grimes with MIST and his continuous documentation of the DCS API, the development of MOOSE would not have been possible.
 MOOSE is not replacing MIST, but is compensating it.

 **Prof_hilactic**
 SEAD Defenses.
 I've taken the script, and reworded it to fit within MOOSE.
 The script within MOOSE is hardly recognizable anymore from the original.
 Find here the posts: http://forums.eagle.ru/showpost.php?...59&postcount=1